andreas-yin/salary-statement-splitter/README.md

 # Salary Statement Splitter
-This custom application was developed to automate an HR task related to the payroll of a German company.
+This custom application was developed to automate two HR tasks related to the payroll of a German company.

 ## The problem
 ### Split into one-page pdf files (January - November)